Silverfeelin/spotdl-handler/README.md

 * Visit https://open.spotify.com/
 * Right click any track, album or playlist and select <kbd>Download</kbd>.

+Did the tool work at some point but no longer does?
+Make sure you have updated `spotdl` using `pip3 install -U spotdl`.
+You may also install `youtube-dl` with `pip3 install -U youtube_dl`.

 ## Disclaimer

 This tool is merely a bridge between existing software.
 The software by itself does not allow users to download media or perform any tasks that may be illegal in your country.
 I am not a lawyer and can not give legal advise on the use of this software or `spotdl` for that matter.
 This project was a fun little challenge for myself.
 Please support the artists you listen to by buying their music!